shervinea/cheatsheet-translation/es/cheatsheet-machine-learning-tips-and-tricks.md

 **2. Classification metrics**

-&#10230; Metricas de clasificación
+&#10230; Métricas de clasificación

 <br>

 **3. In a context of a binary classification, here are the main metrics that are important to track in order to assess the performance of the model.**

-&#10230; En el contexto de una clasificacion binaría, estas son las principales metricas que se tienen que checar para evaluar el desempeño del modelo
+&#10230; En el contexto de una clasificacion binaría, estas son las principales métricas que se tienen que seguir para evaluar el desempeño del modelo

 <br>